Persona Q: Shadow of the Labyrinth: Gameplay

 The player controls characters from Persona 3 and Persona 4, and battles Shadows by using Personas.

 Persona Q is a crossover video game, containing characters from Persona 3 (P3) and Persona 4 (P4).
 It focuses on dungeon crawling in a style similar to the Etrian Odyssey series, also created by developer P-Studio.
 Gameplay follows a group of characters as they navigate mazes, with turn-based battles forming on certain areas.
 The player picks characters from both Persona 3 and Persona 4 to include in their parties, which affects some dialogue and story events.
 The game comprises two main areas; a high school and labyrinths.
 At the high school, the player can heal their party, sell materials dropped by enemies in exchange for new equipment, and fuse "Personas" together.
 Personas are mythical beasts used for battling, and fusing turns them into more powerful versions.

 In labyrinths, the player's party explores in first person through large, maze-like areas with flights of stairs connecting them, while fighting enemies and finding treasures.
 As the player moves within the labyrinths, the game displays the percentage of tiles the player has stepped on.
 Once this reaches 100 percent, a treasure chest appears on that floor.
 The player also creates the in-game map manually, drawing in the location of walls and adding icons representing landmarks, to make return trips easier.
 If a player does not want to map out the dungeons themselves, they can switch to an auto-mapping mode.
 The game features two types of enemies: Shadows, which appear randomly, and FOEs, more challenging enemies that move about on the field as the player moves.
-FOEs require the player to move in specific ways in order to avoid, as they are often much stronger than the player's party.
+FOEs require the player to move in specific ways in order to avoid them, as they are often much stronger than the player's party.

 When an enemy is encountered, the player battles against them using their Personas, which can attack enemies and heal allies.
 In addition to their main Personas, characters can also be equipped with sub-personas.
 By using skills that the enemies are weak against or scoring a critical hit, the characters enter a status known as "boost", which eliminates health and magic costs temporarily.
-Boosting multiple characters increases the likelihood of performing more powerful attacks, or attacks combining multiple characters.
+Boosting multiple characters increases the likelihood of performing more powerful attacks or attacks combining multiple characters.